ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/MS-OXCFOLD/[MS-OXCFOLD].md

 - A short abstract describing the document.
 - An RSS subscription.
 - Published dates for each version.
+- *Protocol Revision* to indicate the type of revision and their versions
-- Revision type (protocol revision) and an indication of whether the changes were major or minor.
+- *Revision Class* to indicate whether the changes were major or minor.
 - A link to the errata when available.
 - The navigation allows you to find subcollections within the product collection and download a